Meet Our Dog Training Team

 Kim’s approach to training both the handler and dog is through encouragement and positive reinforcement to help them achieve their training goals in a fun and exciting atmosphere.

-Sandy has been a member of LBDTC for over a year.
+Sandy has been a member of LBDTC for over two years.
 She has been training dogs since she was a teenager and earned a Companion Dog Excellent (CDX) with her first dog.
 She is involved as a volunteer with Kodi’s Club, a local Rottweiler rescue.
 She and her husband transport animals from ACCT to the rescue.
 She also does home visits for them, as well as fostering.
 Sandy returned to dog training after adopting two previous fosters.
-She is now involved with training her one Rottweiler, Odie for Rally competition.
-She also uses Odie as a demo dog for obedience classes.
-Sandy has a new collie puppy, Braxton, that she is currently obedience training.
+Both Emma and Odie earned their CGC through LBDTC.
+She is now involved with training her one Rottweiler, Odie for Rally competition, where he received his Rally Novice title.
+Sandy also has a new collie named Braxton who also earned his CGC at LBDTC and is currently training for Rally.
+He recently earned his Rally Novice title as well.
+Sandy will be starting Braxton in Therapy Dog training in the near future.

 Tracie became a member of LBDTC in 2022.
 She has been taking classes with her GSD/Husky mix rescue, Jax who they rescued in July 2021.
 Tracie and Jax have trained at LBDTC in Beginners and Advanced Obedience, Intro to Agility, Attention, and Rally.
 They have also taken gym classes and private sessions outside of the club.
 Jax’s titles include: CGC, FITB, FITS (AKC FIT DOG – bronze and silver (currently working toward gold).
 Tracie is an assistant trainer for both Beginners and Advanced Obedience.